StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 This applies to this case; I don't know if the same thing happens in other games.

 **This will correctly apply the resolution changes.**

+>[!NOTE]
+If you did the optional step of using  ReverseNX-Tool, now you can change it from `Handheld` to `System`

+This will make the game run on Handheld or Docked by default instead of force it depending on how you're using your Switch.

 And that's all folks ...
 That's how you create the resolution cheat :)